radio-astro/docker-base/README.md

 About
 =====

+**WARNING**: This project has been replaced by KERN and is unmaintained: http://kernsuite.info/

 A basic Ubuntu 14.04 image with the radio-astro PPA repository enabled.

 * Has worldwide location based mirrors configured